 Instructions

 - Wash and scrub the oysters in cold running water, removing any sand, mud or loose shell.
-Place the clean oysters in a big bowl and keep refrigerated until ready to use ( the same day)
+Place the clean oysters in a big bowl and keep refrigerated until ready to use ( the same day).
+Do not cover with plastic wrap!
+Use a clean dishtowel to cover the bowl.

-- Melt the butter in the microwave in a microwave-safe bowl.
-Time varies, but mine takes about 15 seconds.
-Add the garlic, chili paste, cheese and pepper.
+- Add the garlic, cheese, parsley, and pepper.
 Salt is not needed because the oysters are already salty.

 - Grill the oysters until they pop open a little bit.
 Remove from the heat with the tongs, and use an oyster shucker to pry and twist the oyster apart.

-- Pour the butter mixture over the oysters with a spoon, dividing it equally.
+- Place the butter mixture over the oysters with a spoon, dividing it equally.

 - Continue cooking the oysters until their "liquor" has burned off, leaving just the butter and cheese.
 They should be lightly golden brown.

-- Don't overcook them or they will be rubbery.
-Be careful when cooking the oysters with the butter.
+- Don't overcook the oysters or they will be rubbery.
+Be careful when cooking oysters with butter.
 There is a lot of spitting and sputtering.

 - Enjoy piping hot with a dash of hot sauce if you like.